Hong Kong Bubble Tea

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-• A Hong Kong-style milk tea that’s made with strongly brewed black tea, store-bought tapioca balls, and sweetened condensed milk.
+• A Hong Kong-style milk tea that’s made with strong brewed black tea, store-bought tapioca balls, and sweetened condensed milk.

-• Store-bought tapioca balls is the easiest way to make boba at home.
-This recipe cooks the boba (tapioca balls) in a brown sugar syrup so it’s even more delicious.
+• This recipe cooks store-bought boba (tapioca balls) in a brown sugar syrup so it’s even more delicious.

 RELATED: Brown Sugar Bubble Tea